LagMemo: Language 3D Gaussian Splatting Memory for Multi-modal Open-vocabulary Multi-goal Visual Navigation: INTRODUCTION

-Our main contributions are summarized as follows: \begin{itemize} \item We propose LagMemo, a visual navigation system that is the first to use 3D Gaussian Splatting with codebook-based language feature embedding as a memory module.
-A keyframe retrieval mechanism is incorporated to adapt to sparse observations during navigation, enabling effective localization of multi-modal, open-vocabulary goals within a single exploration. \item We design a goal verification mechanism that bridges memory and perception.
-This mechanism operates through a cyclic process of memory query and perception-based validation, effectively leveraging the constructed memory to improve navigation success rate. \item Based on GOAT-Bench, we curate a high-quality household environment split named GOAT-Core, which can be used to evaluate both goal localization and multi-modal multi-goal visual navigation tasks. \item Extensive quantitative experiments and case studies demonstrate that LagMemo achieves superior performance in both goal localization and multi-modal multi-goal visual navigation tasks, surpassing current state-of-the-art methods. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We propose LagMemo, a visual navigation system that introduces a unified 3D Gaussian Splatting memory module equipped with codebook-based language feature embeddings.
+To address the inherently sparse observations collected during rapid pre-exploration, a keyframe retrieval mechanism is incorporated. \item We propose a memory-guided visual navigation framework that incorporates a novel goal verification mechanism to bridge memory and real-time perception.
+This mechanism operates through a cyclic process of memory query and perception-based validation, effectively leveraging the constructed memory to improve navigation performance. \item Based on GOAT-Bench, we curate a high-quality household environment split named GOAT-Core, which can be used to evaluate both goal localization and multi-modal multi-goal visual navigation tasks. \item Extensive quantitative and qualitative evaluations, alongside real-world deployments, demonstrate that LagMemo achieves superior performance in both goal localization and multi-modal open-vocabulary multi-goal visual navigation. \end{itemize}